coredns/coredns.io/content/manual/configuration.md

 ## Plugins

-Each Server Block specifies a number of plugin that should be chained for this specific Server.
-In its most simple form you can add a Plugin but just using its name in a Server Block:
+Each Server Block specifies a number of plugins that should be chained for this specific Server.
+In its most simple form, you can add a Plugin by just using its name in a Server Block:

 ~~~ corefile
 . {